Installation – Maven and Gradle

 final double widthMM = 50.0, heightMM = 30.0;

-// STEP 3: Initialize and configure an 'ImageCreator' instance
+// STEP 3: Initialize and configure a 'BarExporter' instance

-// ...
-More optional settings, such as background opacity,
+// ... add more optional settings, such as background opacity,

 // rotation angle and additional metadata

-// position [0,0] using the specified dimensions once more
+// at position [0,0] using the specified dimensions

 barcode.draw(g2d, 0.0, 0.0, widthMM, heightMM);